-Disconnect electrical power to the unit before removing cover.
+Disconnect the power to the unit before removing cover.

 - 2. Loosen the (2) wing thumb screws on the lower front angle of the burn pot.
-(Figure 33) - 3.
-Lift off the clean-out cover (Figure 34) to open the bottom clean-out chamber. - 4.
+(Fig. 34) - 3.
+Lift off the clean-out cover to open the bottom clean-out chamber. - 4.
 Clean ash buildup from inside the chamber while cover is off.
 Use the scraper to tap on the top front edge of the burn pot.
-This will help knock pieces of ash, loosened by the scraping process, down through the holes.
-It also helps knock scale off of the igniter element.
-(Figure 34)
+This will help knock pieces of ash, loosened by the scraping process, down through the holes. - 5.
+Be sure the cover is in place on the screws and handtighten the wing screws.